Forgiving the Monsters

 I was looking through all the emails I’ve received from meditators over the last few months, and it occurred to me that a lot of the problems we have in meditation, as varied as they can be, are sourced from the same place.

 People judge meditation and themselves continuously, and in that judgement, they are very unforgiving.
 And this causes a physical and mental kind of contraction in an exercise that has to be expansive.

-By that I mean we must meditate in a spirit of continuous acceptance of what is happening now … and now … expanding ever outwards to what is happening now – never comparing it with what we think, or what we want to happen, or what we desire or fear – but accepting the essential ‘is-ness’ of meditation.
-We expand into things as they are – we meet everything as it unfolds with a constantly new and innocent mind.
+By that I mean we must meditate in a spirit of continuous acceptance of whatever is happening now … and now – never comparing it with what we think or feel about it, or what we want to happen, or what we desire or fear – but accepting the essential ‘is-ness’ of what is happening in each moment of the meditation.
+In this continuous acceptance, we expand into things as they are, as it unfolds, with a constantly new and innocent mind.

 ‘What is’ rules in meditation.